iseebi/aizome-swiftui/README.md

 You can use placeholders like `%@`, `%d`, and other String.format-style specifiers inside your styled text.

-For performance reasons, we recommend creating a StringStyleFormatter instance in advance and reusing it:
+For performance reasons, we need to creating a StringStyleFormatter instance in advance and reusing it:

 ```swift
 let formatter = StringStyleFormatter(